-Please contact us for more information by emailing Christine our Pathway of Hope Caseworker.
+Please contact us for more information by emailing Sandra, our Pathway of Hope Caseworker.

 Sandra.Penner@salvationarmy.ca